quickqr/gqr/export/image/README.md

 ## Image Exporter
-This exporter accepts QR code matrix and exports it to PNG/JPEG image.
+This exporter accepts QR code matrix and exports it to `image.Image`